 SECTION 8.070.
 LARGE BUILDING SITES.
-In dividing tracts into large lots or parcels, which at some future time are likely to be redivided, the Planning Commission may require that the blocks be of such size and shape, so that they may so be divided into building sites and contain such site restrictions as will provide for extension and opening of streets at intervals which will permit a subsequent division of any tract into lots or parcels of smaller size.
+In dividing tracts into large lots or parcels, which at some future time are likely to be redivided, it may be required that the blocks be of such size and shape, so that they may so be divided into building sites and contain such site restrictions as will provide for extension and opening of streets at intervals which will permit a subsequent division of any tract into lots or parcels of smaller size.